Hon. Robert Fulke Greville1

 Marjory Scott was the daughter of David Scott and Nicola Grierson.2,3 She married David Murray, 5th Viscount of Stormont, son of David Murray, 4th Viscount of Stormont and Lady Jean Carnegie, circa 31 January 1688.1

-She succeeded to the title of Viscountess of Stormont circa 31 January 1688.
+She succeeded as the Viscountess of Stormont circa 31 January 1688.
 From circa 31 January 1688, her married name became Murray.1

 Citations